Getty Images/iStockphoto

 8. Semrush

-Semrush offers a paid SEO tool, but its free model offers 10 free searches per day, which can benefit content teams just beginning their research.
-Semrush's range of keyword tools offers visibility into organic search rankings and search volume data, as well as a competitive keyword gap analysis.
+Semrush offers paid plans for its SEO tool, with free trials, which can benefit content teams just beginning their research.
+Semrush also offers a range of free keyword tools, with visibility into organic search rankings and search volume data, as well as a competitive keyword gap analysis.

-Semrush also offers backlink analysis for teams that want to identify which links direct back to their sites.
-Users can also use the Backlink Gap tool, which compares an organization's backlinks to those of its competitors.
-Additional features, such as an SEO content template and topic research for content strategy planning, make this a viable option for teams that want to start SEO planning and strategy but plan to eventually scale up to a subscription version.
+Semrush's tool has backlink analysis for teams that want to identify which links direct back to their sites.
+Additional features, such as an SEO content template and topic research for content strategy planning, make this tool a viable option for teams that want to start SEO planning and building a strategy, but intend to eventually scale up to a subscription.